userq5511/first-github-repo/README.md

 This line was modified manually during confilcts resolution.

-New line was added locally.
+New line was added locally...